Nacho114/swissdef-template/README.md

 - [ ] Make landing services responsive
 - [ ] Unify font size to 3-4 vars
+- [x] change the text and for defibrilator make it LONG and with MD
+- [x] for the main units she wants a long text with all the sections
 - [x] Review Privacy policy and such - i fixed it 4u xoxo gossip gurl
 - [x] Finish links
 - [x] Move text to i18n